ALABAMA

 6.3.2 Duty Not to Delay, Hinder or Interfere With the Contractor’s Performance

-6.4 OWNER’S MATERIAL CHANGE IN THE CONTRACT
+6.4 OWNER’S MATERIAL CHANGE IN CONTRACT

 6.5 DISCLAIMER OR WAIVER OF OWNER’S OBLIGATIONS